openstack/devstack/HACKING.rst

 DevStack is written in POSIX shell script.
 This choice was made because it best illustrates the configuration steps that this implementation takes on setting up and interacting with OpenStack components.
-DevStack specifies BASH and is compatible with Bash 3.
+DevStack specifically uses Bash and is compatible with Bash 3.

 DevStack's official repository is located on GitHub at https://github.com/openstack-dev/devstack.git.
 Besides the master branch that